GeorgeHernandez/GeorgeHernandez/Opinions.md

   - Until there is a global ID "card", every nation should have a national ID card.
 - Identity, Race
   - People are people.
-  - Everyone has an identity, a culture, a race; Heck, some people have mutliples.
+  - Everyone has an identity, a culture, a race; Heck, some people have multiples.
-  - Be mindful of [xenophobia](https://en.wikipedia.org/wiki/Xenophobia), [perjoratives](https://en.wikipedia.org/wiki/Pejorative), , etc. See the lists of [ethnic slurs](https://en.wikipedia.org/wiki/List_of_ethnic_slurs) and [religious slurs](https://en.wikipedia.org/wiki/List_of_religious_slurs).
+  - Be mindful of [xenophobia](https://en.wikipedia.org/wiki/Xenophobia), [pejoratives](https://en.wikipedia.org/wiki/Pejorative), etc. See the lists of [ethnic slurs](https://en.wikipedia.org/wiki/List_of_ethnic_slurs) and [religious slurs](https://en.wikipedia.org/wiki/List_of_religious_slurs).
   - Be mindful of [speciesism](https://en.wikipedia.org/wiki/Speciesism) and [biocentrism](<https://en.wikipedia.org/wiki/Biocentrism_(ethics)>).
 It makes sense to care for all our habitats.
 Even simple acts like opting for egg from free range chickens helps.
 - Immigration
   - People are people.
   - Separating children from parents is wrong.
   - It doesn't seem to be about resources but racism and xenophobia.
-On one hand Americans want cheeap labor, on the other hand there's resentment.
+On one hand Americans want cheap labor, on the other hand there's resentment.
   - No one wants a statue, flag, etc. on public property that celebrates humiliating your people.
 - Medically assisted suicide
   - We euthanize our pets.
-  - If people OK their own euthanzia before they are in trouble, then I'm OK with it.
+  - If people OK their own euthanasia before they are in trouble, then I'm OK with it.
   - [Wabi-Sabi](https://en.wikipedia.org/wiki/Wabi-sabi) applies to people.
 We are imperfect, incomplete, and impermanent.
 We get sick, injured, old, suffer, and die.
 - Open
   - Any data, research, software, etc. paid with public money should belong to the public.